adevadeh/js-homework/README.md

 ## Assignments
 The assignments can be found in the `default` branch.
-They should each take 30-90min, and are meant to go along with a background in pre-algebra and brief discussion of the Newtonian model of Gravity.
+They should each take 30-90 minutes, and are meant to go along with a background in pre-algebra and brief discussion of the Newtonian model of Gravity.

 You need a text editor and access to git.
 The code can be edited in any text editor, and can be run using NodeJS on the command line.
 For example: